 Yes, kale is amazing and is ultra nutritious… unless you’re one of those people who goes running to the bathroom after enjoying your kale salad.
-For all it’s wonderful benefits, there are some folks who experience debilitating pain, diarrhea, gas, and bloating after eating kale and other leafy greens.
+For all it’s wonderful benefits, there are some folks who experience debilitating pain, diarrhea, IBS, gas, and bloating after eating kale and other leafy greens.

 Let’s examine a few reasons why kale could cause digestive upset.